Menziess/snapstream/docs/source/cli.rst

   >>> key: 123
   {'value': 'A story about jack and james.'}

-To get some additional RocksDB statistics on the cache, pass the ``--stats`` flag:
+To see the live files of the cache and the total size, pass the ``--stats`` flag:

 ::

   snapstream cache db --stats

 ::

-  >>> key: 123
-  {'timestamp': 123, 'value': 'A story about jack and james.'}

   Statistics:
   [